HondamunigePrasannaSilva/DLA/Lab1/readme.md

 ![](img/gifs/prova_4_g.gif)

 - The second attempt: use the parameter of the predicted class to find where the network focus to predict it.

 ![](img/gifs/prova_4_cc.gif)

 on the left is the true class and on the right is the class predited from the class at every epoch.

+It's interesting noting that the information gather after global average pooling show where the network is looking in general as it sums the spatial information,  before MLP is applied.
+Meanwhile in the first it showes only the part that the network looks to predict a certain class.
+And this could be useful for anomaly detection to search where the network focus in general and not only on the predicted class.
+If the netowrk has '*perfect*' accuracy the two *attention map* should be the same.